Manchester House Social Services Society

 Sandra (Manager, Senior Hub)

 Sandy has a background in horticulture/landscaping and has worked as an interior consultant.
-She and always worked in Feilding.
-She has spent 8 years at the Manchester House Senior Hub, has a passion for people and is committed to improving the wellbeing of older New Zealanders right here in Feilding.
+She has always worked in Feilding.
+She has spent 11 years at the Manchester House Senior Hub, has a passion for people and is committed to improving the wellbeing of older New Zealanders right here in Feilding.
 Her hobbies include painting, poetry, knitting, sewing, gardening and her dog Bozz.

 Lee (Programme Facilitator)